inspiredlabs/cwb.us.org/README.md

 🚀 **[CWB.US.ORG](https://www.cwb.us.org/) is ready when you are!**

-I aim to use **[CWB.US.ORG](https://www.cwb.us.org/)** as a staging site for development, then perform a migration whenever you and your team are totally happy.
+I aim to use **[CWB.US.ORG](https://www.cwb.us.org/)** as a staging site for development, then perform the migration when you are totally happy.

 Behind the scenes [CWB.US.ORG](https://www.cwb.us.org/) is already for you to login!
 Here is an overview of _some_ of the technologies installed already: